TomerGeva/CommDspy/README.md

 * beta - roll-off factor for the raised cosine or RRC pulses
 * rj_sigma - In case we want to generate a pulse, the pulse can be added with a random jitter.
 This parameter holds the value of the standard deviation of the random jitter applied
 * snr - SNR of the AWGN signal if the SNR is None, does not add noise.
 Assuming the **SNR is given in dB**

+Function returns the signal at the output of the ISI AWGN channel as well as the memory of the channel at the end of the passing.

 ## 4. Signal analysis